ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_review.md

 review:
     - questions:
         question: >
-            Some PMU events will not count on the Neoverse CPUs if they are not connected to a system.
+            Some PMU events will not occur on the Neoverse CPUs if they are not provided by a system component.
         answers:
             - True
             - False
         correct_answer: 1
         explanation: >
-            Events like LL_CACHE_RD count transactions returned from outside of the N2.
+            Events like LL_CACHE_RD count transactions returned from outside of the Neoverse N2 CPU.

     - questions:
         question: >